The Art of Air Power: The Age of Air Power Course

 The topics covered in the course are:

-- War in the Third Dimension – Kittyhawk to Libya
+War in the Third Dimension – Kittyhawk to Aleppo

-Introduction to Advanced Air Power: What is Air Power?
+Introduction to the Age of Air Power: What is Air Power?

 What might defence planners have learnt from the use of air power in the First World War?